shitij-kpn/run-ffmpeg-bash-file/readme.md

-# Splitting videos into smaller chunks with different qualities
+# Splitting videos into smaller chunks(.m3u8) format for HLS streaming

 ## What this does